What You'll Learn in this Blog:

 What is Shopify Cart Abandonment?

 In the simplest terms, cart abandonment happens when a shopper adds items to their cart but leaves your store before completing the purchase.
 It represents a gap in the buyer’s journey, where interest is high but commitment falls short.
-Cart abandonment for Shopify store owners is a clear sign that something during the checkout process isn’t working, whether it’s pricing, friction during checkout, or lack of trust.

 More than just an inconvenience, cart abandonment on Shopify can be a key performance metric to understand your store’s potential for conversion.
 The good news is Shopify provides native tools to help track and recover these lost sales opportunities.